johnttaylor/pim/projects/Examples/TShell/README.md

 (i.e. `help`) - an application can create is own implementation of the `help` command to add the desired output format.

-The default convention for the help text is for each command to format it text so that no indivudal help line exceeds 80 characters.
+The default convention for the help text is for each command to format its help text so that no indivudal help line exceeds 80 characters.

 ## Security